Callbacks¶

 For all solution that the algorithm deem feasible the user is allowed a check to verify the potential solution against any additional business rules not part of the model.

-Add cutting planes with respect to edge and variables.
+Add cutting planes with respect to edge xx and yy variables.

 Hook in and provide a set of user defined path, e.g., with using a user defined meta-heuristic approach.
 Fallback to the internal dynamic programming algorithm or bypass it entirely when adding your own specialized path algorithm.